 HOW DO I GET STARTED WITH THERAPY?

-One way of starting therapy is to have a brief 15-minute phone consultation with me.
-During this call, you will have the opportunity to ask any initial questions that you may have about me in order to determine whether you’d like to pursue a face-to-face session.
+One way of starting therapy is to have a brief 15-minute phone consultation with us.
+During this call, you will have the opportunity to ask any initial questions that you may have about our therapists in order to determine whether you’d like to pursue a face-to-face session.
 Depending on your decision, we’ll next schedule an “intake” session, where we will further explore the possibility together.
 Sometimes, the decision to work together is made after several sessions, where you can get a better feel for whether or not treatment is right for you.

 HOW LONG CAN I EXPECT EACH SESSION TO LAST?